-Sometimes you want to control exactly when in GHC's pipeline the INLINE pragma is switched on.
+Sometimes you want to control exactly when in GHC's pipeline the INLINE (page 462) pragma is switched on.
 Inlining happens only during runs of the simplifier.
 Each run of the simplifier has a different phase number; the phase number decreases towards zero.
-If you use -dverbose-core2core you'll see the sequence of phase numbers for successive runs of the simplifier.
-In an INLINE pragma you can optionally specify a phase number, thus:
+If you use -dverbose-core2core (page 213) you will see the sequence of phase numbers for successive runs of the simplifier.
+In an INLINE (page 462) pragma you can optionally specify a phase number, thus: